Pre-Law

 • Exposure to the Law

 Emmanuel College offers many courses that develop skills in these areas.
 Specific advising for students interested in a career in Law is provided by the Pre-Law Advisory Committee (PLAC).
 The PLAC helps students determine a specific program geared to their particular aspirations.
-For more information, contact committee chair Dr. Marie Natoli of the Political Science Department.

 The following courses have been found to provide an excellent preparation for the Law School Aptitude Test (LSAT) as well as guidance for students who wish to explore a career in the practice of law.